GenAICloudDevOps/Co-IntelligenceGenAIUniverse/README.md

 **Where Human Meets AI Intelligence - Now with Cloud Deployment Support**

-A modular, production-ready platform built with React, FastAPI, Streamlit, and AWS Bedrock - enabling rapid co-intelligence development through scalable architecture that works seamlessly in both local and cloud environments.
+A modular, production-ready platform built with React, FastAPI, HTMX, and AWS Bedrock - enabling rapid co-intelligence development through scalable architecture that works seamlessly in both local and cloud environments.

 ⚡ **From concept to live AI app in under 3 minutes - anywhere***